Latest Breakthrough, Scientifically Proven Coaching Tools, Techniques, Research and

 deliberative thinking and avoids emotions and feelings.
 Yet, our

-construction of a sense of self, the world, and
+emotions are our key behavioral drivers and the construction of a sense of self, the world, and

 self-in-relationship to the world, is a complex web of memory,